Belly of the Sun

 Belly of the Sun is a studio album by American jazz singer Cassandra Wilson.
 It was released on the Blue Note label in 2002.

 Background

 The title of the CD comes from a line in "Only a Dream in Rio" that Wilson had translated to Yoruba "... just to hear what it sounded like and it was explained [to Wilson] that in the Yoruba translation you would say 'in the belly of the sun.'"

 India.Arie is a guest vocalist on "Just Another Parade".

-Recording was done in the Clarksdale, Mississippi, train station.
+Recording was done in a Clarksdale, Mississippi train station.
 Additional recording was done at Allairre Studios South, New York, NY.

 Reception

 J. D. Coniside of The Rolling Stone wrote: "With a voice as rich and caramel-y as Sarah Vaughan's, and a delivery as intimately conversational as Joni Mitchell's, Cassandra Wilson is the perfect jazz singer for people who don't particularly like jazz singing...
 Still, Belly of the Sun feels uncomfortably empty at points".
 David R. Adler of AllMusic stated: "Cassandra Wilson continues to move down a highly eclectic path on Belly of the Sun, the somewhat belated follow-up to Traveling Miles.
 While displaying a jazz singer's mastery of melodic nuance and improvisatory phrasing, Wilson draws on a variety of non-jazz idioms -- roots music, rock, Delta blues, country, soul -- to create a kind of earthy, intelligent pop with obvious crossover appeal".

 Marshall Bowden of PopMatters commented: " If, despite all that, all you can worry about is whether Belly of the Sun is a "real" jazz album or not, it's your problem, not Cassandra's.
 The table has been set and the meal is a sumptuous one.
 Whether you partake or not is your gain or loss."